-As if it doesn’t take so much time and courage to finally get a sleep training plan going, it seems that so often something like illness threatens to put a wrench in your plans!
-Since it seems to take so much motivation to start sleep training in the first place, illness often stops the process short, and parents struggle to resume training again.
-Here I’ll discuss how to maintain whatever progress has been made in terms of a child’s sleep, and when it’s safe to resume the sleep training process.
+As if it doesn’t take so much time and courage to finally get a sleep training plan going, it seems illness threatens to put a wrench in your plans and progress!
+Since it can take so much motivation to start sleep training in the first place, illness often stops the process short, and parents struggle to resume training again.
+Or perhaps you have only recently “completed” sleep training and are at a loss for how to care for your sick child while still maintaining good sleep habits.

 First of all, evaluate where you are in the sleep training process.
 If it’s in the middle of the first night of training when you discover your son has a fever, I would suggest abandoning all sleep training plans until your child is totally healthy (meaning symptom free for 24-48 hours).
-If, however, you are to the point in sleep training where your child has made substantial progress, then it would make sense to attend to your child as much as and often as is needed, but continue to focus on them falling asleep unassisted whenever possible.
+If, however, you are to the point in sleep training where your child has made substantial progress, then it would make sense to tend to your child as much as and often as is needed, but continue to focus on them falling asleep unassisted whenever safely possible.

 Many families are accustomed to bed sharing during illness.
 Instead of bringing your sick child into your bed (and thus helping them fall asleep), keep them in their crib in their room, and simply share the room with them.
 Sleep on an air mattress, bed or couch, and be right there in case they need you all night long (and even for naps, if you wish).
-But, once again, try not to be physically present with them as they go from being awake to asleep.
-Watch them on the monitor to make sure they are safe, and as soon as their eyes close and they fall asleep, go in and sleep near them so that you are there for whatever they may need as they wake through the night.
+If you feel that your presence is keeping your child from being able to fall asleep, consider stepping out of the room and watching them on the monitor to make sure they are safe, and as soon as their eyes close and they fall asleep, go in and sleep near them so that you are there for whatever they may need as they wake through the night.
 And after a night waking, leave the room again while they fall back asleep, and return once they are asleep again if it is safe to do so.

-If you’ve only just begun sleep training, you’ll know it’s safe to resume your sleep training plans when your child is 100% healthy (no fever, vomiting or other signs of illness) for at least 24 hours.
+If you’ve only just begun sleep training, you’ll know it’s safe to resume your sleep training plans when your child is 100% healthy (no fever, vomiting, or other signs of illness) for at least 24–48 hours.
 It is also highly advisable that you take your child into the pediatrician to verify that they’re totally healthy before jumping back into any serious sleep training.